“Although the world is full of suffering, it is also full of the overcoming of it.”

 Support Julie Valentine Center's Holiday Assistance Program

-We are currently seeing gift cards donations for JVC families.
+We are currently seeing gift card donations for JVC families.

 Contact Robin Longino at rlongino@Julievalentinecenter